 Unemployment Rate in South Africa averaged 26.20 percent from 2000 until 2021, reaching an all time high of 34.40 percent in the second quarter of 2021 and a record low of 21.50 percent in the fourth quarter of 2008.
 This page provides - South Africa Unemployment Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Africa Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Unemployment Rate in South Africa is expected to be 27.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in South Africa to stand at 28.30 in 12 months time.
-In the long-term, the South Africa Unemployment Rate is projected to trend around 28.40 percent in 2020, according to our econometric models.
+Unemployment Rate in South Africa is expected to be 35.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Unemployment Rate is projected to trend around 36.00 percent in 2022 and 35.00 percent in 2023, according to our econometric models.